marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 ================= ================================

 .. note::  It is advisable to not change the variables loaded from the :ref:`globals table <parameters>`.

+.. note:: The difference between playerNr and subjectNr is that subjectNr are unique within a group and only assigned when the group is formed in the lobby.
+E.g. if the playerNr 3, 5, 7 and grouped together in the lobby, the get the subjectNr 1, 2, 3.
+SubjectNr are always sorted according to the playerNr.

 .. _javascript__interacting_with_the_database: